jack-avery/discovery/README.md

 The application, when ran using the default environment (`local`), should be available at http://localhost:80.

-Pulled new database schema changes
+Pulled database schema changes can be applied by running `just initdb` again.